 If MTDfB applies to you, you will be required to use digital tools, such as software, to keep records of your income and expenditure.
 Although HMRC have confirmed that spreadsheets can still be used, it is likely they will need to be combined with other software in some way.
-Over the coming months we will discuss how MTDfB will affect you and your business and consider the options available to help you make a smooth transition to HMRC’s new tax system.
+We can discuss how MTDfB will affect you and your business and consider the options available to help you make a smooth transition to HMRC’s new tax system.

-Tax Enquiries - with HMRC obtaining more information electronically about both businesses and individuals, taxpayers face an increased risk of investigation.
-Even if HMRC finds no additional tax to pay, professional costs can be significant which is why we strongly recommend you take out Tax Fee Protection Insurance.
-We will write to you over the next few months inviting you to purchase or renew your annual cover.
+Tax Enquiries - As HMRC is obtaining more information electronically about both businesses and individuals, taxpayers face an increased risk of investigation.
+Even if HMRC finds no additional tax to pay, professional costs can be significant which is why we strongly recommend you adopt our Tax Fee Protection service.

-If you have any questions about the insurance, please do not hesitate to contact us.
+If you have any questions about the Tax Fee Protection, please do not hesitate to contact us.